Clubfoot, also known as talipes equinovarus, is a congenital deformity of the foot that occurs in about 1 in 1,000 births in the United States.

 What does clubfoot look like?

 What causes clubfoot?
 No one really knows what causes the deformity.
 Most commonly, it is an isolated congenital birth defect and the cause is idiopathic (unknown).
-Clubfoot is believed to be a "multifactorial trait" meaning that there are many different factors involved.
+Clubfoot is believed to be a "multifactorial" meaning that there are many different factors involved.
 The majority of clubfeet result from the abnormal development of the muscles, tendons, and bones, while the fetus is forming in the uterus during the first trimester of pregnancy (about the 8-12 week).
 While researchers are unable to pinpoint the exact cause, both genetic and environmental conditions play a role.
 Clubfoot is about twice as common in males, and occurs bilaterally (both feet) in about 50% of cases.
 If both parents are normal with an affected child, the risk of the next child having a clubfoot is 2-5%.

 There is also an increased risk for clubfoot associated with certain neurogenic conditions (spina bifida, cerebral palsy, tethered cord, arthrogryposis), connective tissue disorders (Larsen's syndrome, diastrophic dwarfism), and mechanical conditions (oligohydramnios, congenital constriction bands).
 The foot deformity seen with the above conditions is often more severe and often requires early surgical correction.